Skip to main content

 Pioneering women at EGC and Yale Economics

-The outstanding lives and careers of women who helped found EGC and demanded greater equality in the profession – profiled in a series by Lisa Qian '20, former EGC Communications Intern.
+The outstanding lives and careers of women who helped found and build EGC and Yale Economics and demanded greater equality in academia.

 Image of Laurie Marianne along with other Yale economics PhDs